johbenrivcar/setedious/README.md

 * Simple submission of SQL statements with a callback:

         setedious.execSql( sqlStatement, callback );
-    *The callback receives a single object containing all the datasets created by the SQL statement*
+    *The callback receives a single object containing all the datasets created by the SQL statement, including all datasets selected with stored procedure calls*

 * Events to catch datasets with specific names whenever returned